robheyes/lifxcode/README.md

 updated/set like a typical RGBW bulb, and it will update/set the zone in the parent multizone device.
 If the parent device is updated directly, it will update its children on the next polling interval (1 min).

+NOTES:
+* After creating the child devices, I've found you have to toggle a few things before they start updating the parent properly - e.g. flip the "switch" on, off, and on again.
+Will see if this can be addressed in a future update.
-NOTE: If you are making a global update on the parent MZ device which does not set all attributes, such as `setColorTemperature` - the remaining attributes (brightness being the key one in this case) will be set on all zones equivalent to the current zone 0 values.
+* If you are making a global update on the parent MZ device which does not set all attributes, such as `setColorTemperature` - the remaining attributes (brightness being the key one in this case) will be set on all zones equivalent to the current zone 0 values.